phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

 End user experience
 ~~~~~~~~~~~~~~~~~~~

-As an end user you start by selecting the Service Manager SmartApp for Ecobee Thermostat from the SmartApps screen of the SmartThings mobile app.
+As an end user you start by selecting the Service Manager SmartApp for Ecobee Thermostat from the SmartApps screen of the PEA HiVE mobile app.

 Authorization with the third party is the first part of the
 configuration process.